NOT UNDER ANY CIRCUMSTANCES!

 Parents; if you have been paying attention, you are already aware that the FDA has recommended that no children under the age of two be given cough medications.
 In January of 2008, the FDA “strongly recommended” that OTC cough and cold medicines not be used for infants and children younger than two.
 America is talking about raising this age to six (Canada has already done this), and Britain (already at 6) is contemplating increasing their recommendations all the way to age 12.
 Why is this happening?
 Much of it comes down to narcotics.

-Cough Syrups work because they contain NARCOTICS --- mostly HYDROCODONE or Codeine.
+Cough Syrups work because they contain NARCOTICS — mostly HYDROCODONE or Codeine.
 They essentially suppress coughs by depressing the central nervous system.
 Too much depressing the CNS has caused the deaths of thousands of infants and young children (and probably a significant number of older children and adults as well).
-It also caused the arrest of one multi-million dollar quarterback ---- JaMarcus Russell; the infamous first-round washout of the Oakland Raiders.
+It also caused the arrest and ultimate failure of one multi-million dollar quarterback —- JaMarcus Russell; the infamous first-round washout of the Oakland Raiders.

 Like I said, do you really want your babies taking this stuff?
 Come back for Monday’s Blog on taking care of coughs naturally.
 And while you’re at it, forward this message on to someone you know needs it.
 You can also spread the word by liking us on FACEBOOK as well.